kevlingo/roster-copilot/docs/AI_Chat_Interface_Design_Frontend_Architecture.md

 *   **Appearance:**
     *   Standard settings (cog) icon.
-    *   Positioned near the 'X' icon or within the `ChatInput` area for less frequent access.
+    *   Positioned within the `ChatInput` component, to the right of the 'Hide Chat' (X) button.
+    *   Icon should be visually consistent with the 'Send' and 'Hide Chat' icons.
+    *   Sufficiently large interactive area for easy tapping/clicking.
 *   **Interaction:**
     *   On click/tap: Opens a small dropdown/popover.
     *   Popover contains: